claudiaerp/ultra-coding-qa-automation-test/README.md

 ## Circle CI:
 https://app.circleci.com/pipelines/github/claudiaerp/ultra-coding-qa-automation-test

-i.
-On the latest build, click `test` on `Workflow` column ii.
-Click `test` job iii.
-All Steps ran on this build will display iv.
-Click `ARTIFACTS` tab
+1. On the latest build, click `test` on `Workflow` column
+2. Click `test` job
+3. All Steps ran on this build will display
+4. Click `ARTIFACTS` tab
-v.
-Click `reports/cucumber-html-reports/cucumber-html-reports/overview-features.html` link vi.
-A Cucumber HTML report will display showing the test results
+5. Click `reports/cucumber-html-reports/cucumber-html-reports/overview-features.html` link
+6. A Cucumber HTML report will display showing the test results